 For degrees earned outside the United States (with the exception of English speaking Canada), credits must be evaluated by WES (World Education Services, www.wes.org) or Educational Credential Evaluators (www.ece.org) with a course-by-course evaluation.
 Licensed nurses may also have international transcripts evaluated in a full education course-by-course report by the CGFNS (Commission on Graduates of Foreign Nursing Schools, www.cgfns.org).

 For MSN Specialty Tracks, Post-Degree Certificates, and DNP Programs, verification of RN licensure is required.
-All campus-based students must obtain a Maryland RN license by the time of matriculation.
+All campus-based students must obtain a Maryland RN license or licensure from a compact state by the time of matriculation.

 The Office of Admissions will make every attempt to notify applicants of missing documents; however, the applicant is responsible to ensure all required documents are received and the admissions file is complete by published deadlines.
 The Admissions Committee reserves the right to request additional information from an applicant, including an interview.